tkhong102/Casino-App/README.md

   * Craps a dice game

 ## Specs
-* This repo contains a [UML](https://github.com/Zipcoder/CR-MacroLabs-OOP-Casino/blob/master/UML.pdf) to help get you started.
 * The project should include some concept of
   * `Player` class
     * `Player` objects should be created upon input from a user.